Giveth/giveth-dapp/CONTRIBUTNG.md

 5. *Add testing*

-    Unfortunatly we don't always lead by example but in general we aim for full test coverage.
+    In general we aim for full test coverage.
 For this reason most issues completed should include full testing.
 If you think there should be an exception for your issue please reach out.

 6. *Run previous tests*